vanvalenlab/kiosk-redis-consumer/README.md

 [![Documentation Status](https://readthedocs.org/projects/kiosk-redis-consumer/badge/?version=master)](https://deepcell-kiosk.readthedocs.io/projects/kiosk-redis-consumer/)
 [![Apache 2.0](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](/LICENSE)

-`kiosk-redis-consumer` reads events in Redis, downloads image data from the cloud, and sends the data to TensorFlow Serving via gRPC.
+The `kiosk-redis-consumer` reads events in Redis, downloads image data from the cloud, and sends the data to TensorFlow Serving via gRPC.
 The prediction is post-processed, zipped, and uploaded to the cloud.

 This repository is part of the [DeepCell Kiosk](https://github.com/vanvalenlab/kiosk-console).
 More information about the Kiosk project is available through [Read the Docs](https://deepcell-kiosk.readthedocs.io/en/master) and our [FAQ](http://www.deepcell.org/faq) page.